marcosanfilippo/lab2/README.md

 Hint: Docker will give to each container a random name, check it under "docker container list --all" under NAMES or use ID

+# TO LOG ALL

+Open another console
+$ docker logs -f CONTAINER_NAME

+Remember to use this command each time CONTAINER_NAME is launched

 *************************************************************
 # 2

 *************************************************************
 # 3